ReservedKeyword/RetroRewind-Twitch/README.md

 # Retro Rewind - Twitch Clients

-This project is a Bun-based companion app for a UE4SS mod for the game, Retro Rewind, where Twitch chatters can become in-game customers.
+This project is a Bun-based companion app for a UE4SS mod for the game, Retro Rewind, where Twitch chatters can become in-game customers and employees/staff members.

 ## How It Works